patricklafrance/wmfnext-shell/README.md

 >
 > This repository packages will not be maintained as it's purpose is to inspire teams by showcasing how a federated SPA could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).

-Webpack Module Federation is a great infrastructure piece to share code and dependencies between independent codebases.
-But as is, it's pretty raw as it's a low level mecanism.
+Webpack Module Federation is a powerful tool for sharing code and dependencies across independent codebases.
+However, as it is, it can be a bit raw as it is a low-level mechanism.

-This shell add a very thin layer on top of Webpack Module Federation by complementing the sharing mecanism with additional functionalities.
-Those functionalities aims to gentle the adoption of a federated application architecture by offering an opinionated direction on how it should be implemented.
+This shell adds a thin layer on top of Webpack Module Federation by complementing the sharing mechanism with additional functionalities.
+These functionalities aim to ease the adoption of a federated application architecture by providing an opinionated direction on how it should be implemented.

-### Here's how it works:
+### How does it work?

-1. At bootstrap, the host application will try to load the predefined modules and call a registration function matching a specific name and signature for each module who successfully loaded.
+1. At bootstrap, the host application will try to load predefined modules and call a registration function matching a specific name and signature for each module that is successfully loaded.

-2. During it's registration, a module will receive the shared services of the federation application and use them to dynamically register it's routes and navigation items.
+2. During it's registration, a module will receive the shared services of the federation application and use them to dynamically register its routes and navigation items.

 3. Once all the remote modules are registered, the host application will create a React Router instance with the registered routes and will also render a navigation menu with the registered navigation items.

-That's about it!
-Of course there's more, but that's the main ideas.
+That's it in a nutshell!
+Of course, there's more to it, but those are the main ideas.

-Oh, there's one more thing..
-A module is considered as an independent codebase matching a unique subdomain of the application.
-There's no such thing as loading a standalone remote component with this shell.
+One more thing, a module is considered as an independent codebase matching a unique subdomain of the application.
+There is no such thing as loading a standalone remote component with this shell.

 ### Remote modules vs Static modules

-Loading remote modules at runtime with Webpack Module Federation is the reason why this shell exist and what we recommend products to aim for.
+Loading remote modules at runtime with Webpack Module Federation is the reason why this shell exists and what we recommend products to aim for.
 It enables teams to be fully autonomous by deploying their module independently from the other parts of the application.

-However, we understand that _teams working on mature products_ will most likely prefer to _gradually migrate toward a distributed architecture_ by first extracting subdomains into independent modules in their actual monolithic setup before fully committing to remote modules loaded at runtime.
+However, we understand that _teams working on mature products_ will most likely prefer to _gradually migrate towards a distributed architecture_ by first extracting subdomains into independent modules in their current monolithic setup before fully committing to remote modules loaded at runtime.

-To faciliate the transition, this shell also support static modules registered at build time.
+To facilitate the transition, this shell also supports static modules registered at build time.

 A static module is a local code bundle exposing a registration function.
-A registration function could either be imported from a standalone package, a sibling project in a monorepos setup, or even a local folder of the host application.
+A registration function could be imported from a standalone package, a sibling project in a monorepo setup, or even a local folder of the host application.

-Remote and static modules can both be used in the same application as this shell support dual bootstrapping, e.g. an application could be configured to load a few remote modules at runtime and also register a few static modules at build time.
+Both remote and static modules can be used in the same application as this shell supports dual bootstrapping.
+For example, an application could be configured to load a few remote modules at runtime and also register a few static modules at build time."

 ## 📌 Table of content